-Last November 13, in the framework of the XIV Scientific Days of the INEFC Lleida , Jordi Alba , technical director of the Industrial Doctorates Plan of the Generalitat de Catalunya, gave a presentation on the fundamental role of these doctorates in the 'field of the sciences of physical activity and sport.
-The event, intended for undergraduate, master's and doctoral students in Physical Activity Sciences and Sport, was a full day of colloquiums, poster presentations and training workshops with the aim of bringing research closer to the students and encourage the transfer of knowledge towards society.
+On November 13, as part of the XIV Scientific Conference of the INEFC Lleida , Jordi Alba , technical director of the Industrial Doctorate Plan of the Generalitat de Catalunya, gave a presentation on the fundamental role of these doctorates in the field of physical activity and sports sciences.
+The event, aimed at undergraduate, master's and doctoral students in Physical Activity and Sports Sciences, was a full day of talks, poster presentations and training workshops with the aim of bringing research closer to students and promoting the transfer of knowledge to society.

-In the workshop entitled " Industrial doctorate.
-Connecting research with the current and future needs of society ", Jordi Alba highlighted how Industrial Doctorates allow students to carry out research with a direct impact on the business and institutional world.
-Unlike traditional academic research, which is more focused on scientific production, industrial doctorates combine a dual environment, academic and business, which facilitates the training of doctoral students in applied fields and prepares them for a research career both inside and outside the 'university area.
+In the workshop entitled “ Industrial Doctorate.
+Connecting research with the current and future needs of society ”, Jordi Alba highlighted how Industrial Doctorates allow students to carry out research with a direct impact on the business and institutional world.
+Unlike traditional academic research, which is more focused on scientific production, industrial doctorates combine a dual environment, academic and business, which facilitates the training of doctoral students in applied fields and prepares them for a research career both inside and outside the university environment.

-Alba has presented recent data on industrial PhDs in sports science, stressing that although they represent a small percentage of total projects, they have considerable impact in areas such as monitoring training load in basketball to prevent injuries , the recognition of tactical patterns in football or the use of deep learning for the analysis of sports videos .
-This diversity of topics showed the interest of companies in innovative projects that responded to the specific needs of the sports and health sector.
+Alba presented recent data on industrial doctorates in sports sciences, highlighting that, despite representing a small percentage of total projects, they have a considerable impact in areas such as monitoring training load in basketball to prevent injuries , recognizing tactical patterns in football or using deep learning to analyze sports videos .
+This diversity of topics demonstrated the interest of companies in innovative projects that respond to specific needs of the sports and health sectors.

 Key data for the period 2012-2023 in Sports Sciences

-During the period 2012-2023, 11 Industrial Doctorate projects have been developed in the field of the sciences of physical activity and sport, with 4 theses defended .
-These searches have been promoted by 9 companies and collaborating institutions , such as Gasol Foundation , Fundació Barça , Mediapro and Institut Català de la Salut .
-The participation was diverse and with the presence of 45% industrial PhD students and 55% thesis supervisors , an aspect that Jordi Alba emphasized as a sign of progress towards parity in this still traditionally masculinized sector.
+During the period 2012-2023, 11 Industrial Doctorate projects have been developed in the field of physical activity and sports sciences, with 4 theses defended .
+This research has been promoted by 9 collaborating companies and institutions , such as the Gasol Foundation , the Barça Foundation , Mediapro and the Catalan Health Institute .
+Participation has been diverse, with 45% of industrial doctoral students and 55% thesis directors , an aspect that Jordi Alba highlighted as a sign of progress towards parity in this still traditionally male-dominated sector.

-PhD projects in this area have covered a wide range of topics relevant to sports practice and public health.
-Some of the highlights include:
+PhD projects in this field have covered a wide range of topics relevant to sports practice and public health.
+Some of the most prominent areas include:

-- Physical exercise applied to improving the quality of life in people with fibromyalgia and chronic fatigue.
+- Physical exercise applied to improving quality of life in people with fibromyalgia and chronic fatigue.

 - Sports performance related to the use of supplements such as panax ginseng.